Topological adiabatic dynamics in classical mass-spring chains with clamps: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Hiroaki Imada for collaboration at an early stage of this work, Professor Michael Wilkinson for bringing attention to Ref.~\cite{Thouless-PRB-27-6083}, and Kenji Komorida for discussion.
-This work has been supported by the Grant-in-Aid for Scientific Research of MEXT, Japan (Grants No. 20K03791).
+This work has been supported by JSPS KAKENHI Grant Number 20K03791.